Mehrancd/use_full_code/README.md

     $ ssh cluster_ID@comic

-- How to pull files from cluster to your local machine: method 1: rsync method 2: in linux files→ "Other Locations" → Enter server addresses : ssh://cluster_ID@... and copy-paste method 3: create list files (e.g., remote_listing.txt) and run a bash file:
+-How to pull files from cluster to your local machine:
+    method 1: rsync
+    method 2: in linux files→ "Other Locations" → Enter server addresses : ssh://cluster_ID@... and copy-paste method 3: create list files (e.g., remote_listing.txt) and run a bash file: